European Precedents and

 Gardner, J. Starkie.
 (1896).
 Victoria & Albert Museum: Ironwork: Part II.
 Continental ironwork of the Renaissance and later periods.
 Printed under the authority of the Board of Education, London.
 Photolitho impression with supplementary bibliography compiled by Marian Campbell in 1978.
 IS.

 Gardner, J. Starkie.
 (1922).
 Victoria & Albert Museum: Ironwork: Part III.
 The artistic working of iron in Great Britain from the earlist times.
-Printed under the authority of his Majesty's Stationary Office, London.
+Printed under the authority of His Majesty's Stationary Office, London.
 Photolitho impression with supplementary bibliography compiled by Marian Campbell in 1978.
 IS.

 Gilbert, K.R.
 (1965).
 The Portsmouth blockmaking machinery; a pioneering enterprise in mass production.
 H.M.
 Stationery Office, London.